Lindbladian PT phase transitions: Introduction

-Although PT transitions share superficial similarities with conventional phase transitions, such as symmetry breaking and qualitative changes in system behavior, they are usually not regarded as genuine phase transitions, because they do not arise from cooperative many-body phenomena but from spectral properties of a non-Hermitian operator, specifically, the onset of complex eigenvalues.
+PT transitions can resemble conventional phase transitions through symmetry breaking and qualitative changes in dynamics.
+However, they are characterized by the transition of eigenvalues from real values to complex-conjugate pairs in a non-Hermitian spectrum and do not inherently require collective many-body behavior.
+They therefore need not constitute phase transitions in the thermodynamic sense.
 In this review, we refer to the real-to-complex transition associated with PT-symmetry breaking as \textit{spectral} PT-symmetry breaking, to distinguish it from other notions. \footnote{Anti-unitary symmetries can also be spontaneously broken in ordinary Hermitian many-body systems; for example, a time-reversal-invariant Hamiltonian may admit a ferromagnetic ground state that breaks time-reversal symmetry.
 This is conceptually distinct from the spectral PT transition discussed here: for Hermitian generators the spectrum remains real and no real-to-complex transition occurs. }